Kartikay77/Accounting-System-for-small-scale-businesses/README.md

 All pull requests are welcome !

 ## Authors
-This project was develloped by [Kartikay Gupta](https://github.com/Kartikay77)
+This project was developed by [Kartikay Gupta](https://github.com/Kartikay77)